goingnowhere/malfare-protocols/protocols/en/007/index.md

 ## Actions

 ### Evictions
-If it's felt that a person needs to be evicted from the event, the convened trio will decide.
+If it's felt that a person needs to be evicted from the event, the convened members will decide.

-All three must agree.
+All members must be in agreement for an evicition to take place.

 ### Calling the police
 Various events per our protocols already require calling the police; this protocol does not change that.
-In some situations, it may be the judgement call of the convened trio to request that the police assist us.
+In some situations, it may be the judgement call of the convened members to request that the police assist us.

-Two-thirds majority is required for action to take place.
+A two-thirds or above majority is required for action to take place.

 ### Requesting medical attention

-Two-thirds majority, although ideally it will be a decision all three are content to make.
+Two-thirds or above majority, although ideally it will be a decision all involved are content to make.

 ### Authorising use of restraint

-Two-thirds majority, although ideally it will be a decision all three are content to make.
+Two-thirds or above majority, although ideally it will be a decision all members are content to make.